How to Rip 2D/3D Blu-rays to SBS 3D Videos and Other 3D Video Formats

 Meanwhile, the trimming tool is just what it sounds like and allows you to trim certain parts of the video.
 Use the little red arrows to select the start and end time or manually insert values in the fields underneath if you’re looking to be as precise as possible.
 If you want to trim additional parts, drag the blue arrow to anywhere outside the boundaries of the first clip and click the Trim icon again.
 This will create two more red arrows that you can use as described before.

 Before you start ripping Blu-rays to SBS 3D videos you may want to change one more thing.
 Namely, the destination folder for your new video.
-Use the dropdown menu located in the lower left corner to select whether you want the output to be saved on your computer or on your DVDFab Movie Server.
+Use the dropdown menu located in the lower left corner to select whether you want the output to be saved on your computer.
 You may also notice that there’s a third option available labeled Mobile, however, this only works with MP4 files so we can’t use it in this particular situation.